muratk5n/thirdwave/en/index.md

 ---

-2011 was a good time to do it, they gave that success to a "black President" whose orders to assasinate (an Arab) would be more palatable in terms of P.R.
+2011 was a good time to do it, they gave that success to the black President whose orders to assasinate (an Arab) would be more palatable in terms of P.R.

 ---